pprenapurkar/heimdall/DECISIONS.md

 # Decisions Log

-Autonomous build decisions, with rationale.
+Decision logs help you understand why a decision was taken and the context behind it for future ref.
 Reference CLAUDE.md feature IDs.

 ## D1 - Local Postgres stands in for Aurora
 `pgvector/pgvector:pg16` via Docker.
 Aurora PostgreSQL is Postgres-16 + pgvector